axone-protocol/docs/docs/whitepaper/roles.md

 They are responsible for choosing whom to delegate their tokens and voting power to.
 Furthermore, they need to be aware of the risks associated with delegating their rights.

 ***Interaction***
 Delegators engage with the protocol by delegating their tokens to Validators.
-However, they can manually “retrieve” their voting rights and directly participate in governance through specific transaction
+However, they can manually “retrieve” their voting rights and directly participate in governance through specific transaction.

 ***Entity***
 Delegators are typically individuals or entities staking $KNOW tokens.